Keirin: World championships

 Keirin, in its modified form, has been a UCI men's World Championship event since 1980 and a UCI women's World Championship event since 2002.
 Danny Clark of Australia and Li Na of China were the first UCI world champions.
-The 2019 men's and women's world champions are Matthijs Büchli of Netherlands and Lee Wai Sze of Hong Kong.
+The 2019 men's and women's world champions are Matthijs Büchli of the Netherlands and Lee Wai Sze of Hong Kong.

 Olympics

 Keirin made its debut at the 2000 Summer Olympics in Sydney as a men's event, after being admitted into the Olympics in December 1996.
 The women's event was added for the 2012 Summer Olympics in London.

-A BBC News investigation, reported in July 2008, found evidence that following admission into the Olympics, the Union Cycliste Internationale required (in writing) the Japan Keirin Association to support UCI projects in "material terms"; over a period of time the association subsequently gave US$3 million to UCI in consideration of "the excellent relationship the UCI has with representatives of the Olympic movement".
+A BBC News investigation, reported in July 2008, raised concerns about the nature of the 1996 admission for the 2000 Olympics by the world cycling body, Union Cycliste Internationale (UCI).
+It had found evidence that in the late 1990s, following the admission, the Japan Keirin Association (JKA) had subsequently paid a total of million (approximately £1.5M or €M) to the UCI.
 The UCI and its then-president, Hein Verbruggen, denied any wrongdoing.

 At the Tokyo 2020 Olympics, the Men's keirin took place on 7 and 8 August 2021, with 30 cyclists from 18 nations competing, and the gold medal going to Jason Kenny from Great Britain.
-The Women's keirin took place on 4 and 5 August 2021, with 29 cyclists from 18 nations competing, and the gold medal going to Shanne Braspennincx from The Netherlands.
+The Women's keirin took place on 4 and 5 August 2021, with 29 cyclists from 18 nations competing, and the gold medal going to Shanne Braspennincx from the Netherlands.